 You earn returns through quarterly dividends and appreciation in the value of the shares of your investment.
-These returns come from the individual assets you’re invested in through interest or rental income collected, and they potential appreciation in the property’s value.
+These returns come from the individual assets you’re invested in through interest or rental income collected, and the potential appreciation in the property’s value.

 Of course, as with any legitimate investment, there is the standard (but important) caveat: “Actual results may vary and there can be no guarantee of enhanced returns due to investing on Fundrise or the use of Fundrise Advisors’ services.”

-As an investor, you will receive typically receive dividends in the middle of the month following the end of each quarter, and may also get periodic cash distributions if certain properties are sold.
+As an investor, you will typically receive dividends in the middle of the month following the end of each quarter, and may also get periodic cash distributions if certain properties are sold.
 The value of your shares is also typically re-calculated periodically — quarterly or semi-annually.

-What are the fees for investing with Fundrise?
+What Are the Fees for Investing With Fundrise?

-Fundrise says on its website that its average annual returns from 2014-2018 have ranged from 8.76% to 12.25%.
+Fundrise says on its website that its average annual returns from 2014-2019 have ranged from 8.76% to 12.42%.

-For contrast, annual returns for the S&P 500 over the same period have ranged from -6.24% to 19.42%.
+For comparison, annual returns for the S&P 500 over the same period have ranged from -4.38% to 31.49%.

-Should I invest in Fundrise?
+Should I Invest in Fundrise?

 Money expert Clark Howard says he understands why Fundrise might be attractive to people who want to put their money in real estate but don’t want the hassle of managing individual properties.
-Still, he’s not sold.
+Still, he’s not exactly sold.